Main Features of Indian Constitution

 Second main feature of the Indian constitution is that it is a federal constitution.
 The term federal has not been used in the constitution.
 Instead India has been described as a “Union of States.”
 However all the characteristics of a federation viz. two sets of government—national government and a number of governments of the component units, division of powers between the national government and the governments of the units and a federal judiciary to act as the guardian of the constitution and to settle disputes between the centre and the units—are all present in the Indian constitution.
 However, the nature of the Indian federation is different from the nature of older federations like the U.S.A.

 Fourth feature of Indian Constitution is that though India has a written constitution which is a federal necessity, India’s constitution is far less rigid than a normal federal constitution.
 Truly, it is more flexible than rigid.
-Because of this flexibility, it has been possible to amend the constitution 60 times in less than forty years.
-By contrast the U. S. constitution could be amended only 26 times in 200 years.
+Because of this flexibility, it has been possible to amend the constitution 99 times in less than sixty-five years.
+By contrast the U. S. constitution could be amended only 27 times in about 200 years.

 Seventhly, taking cue from the Irish constitution, our constitution also provides a number of Directive Principles.
 Such principles do not constitute any constitutional obligation for the government to fulfill; rather they are guide-lines to the government.

 Upholding secularism is another lofty aspect of our constitution.
-India does not have any state religion.
+India is a secular nation and does not have any state religion.
 In a country inhabited by people of all faiths, it is essential that the state remains neutral between religions.
 Acceptance of secularism as a political ideal was an act of wisdom and boldness particularly after the traumatic experience of India’s partition on religious lines.

 Finally, Indian constitution does not sanction double citizenship as in federations like the U.S.A.
-Where is only one uniform Indian citizenship.
+There is only one uniform Indian citizenship.